jameshoff-msft/bpa-backend/README.md

  ## 5. Load Documents!
 Use the Select PDF File to load your documents
-  **Note**: *your documents should be in pdf/image format.
+  **Note**: *Your documents should be in pdf/image format.
 The first document loaded may take several minutes.
 However, all subsequent documents should be processed much faster*

  ![](https://github.com/brandoncwn/staticwebappstarter/blob/main/images/web_app_blank2.png)